 On 4 May 2018, Lotus unveiled Exige Sport 410 to augment the current Exige lineup.
 It will bridge the gap between the track-focused Exige Cup 430 and road-biased Exige Sport 350.
-It shares much of is running gear with former, however the settings have been dialed back to establish a suitable character for both road and track driving.
+It shares much of its running gear with the former, however, the settings have been dialled back to establish a suitable character for both road and track driving.
 Mid-mounted is the 430 Cup’s, supercharged 3.5-litre V6 engine.
 However, it’s been detuned to develop 410 hp (416 PS; 306 kW) and 420 N⋅m (310 lb⋅ft) of torque.
 Away from the oily bits, the Exige Sport 410 is fitted with a new front end, which will be applied across the Exige range.
 It features enlarged air intakes and new air curtains, which improve cooling efficiency and reduce drag respectively.
-Further aero-based addenda, including the front splitter, rear-wing and aluminum diffuser combine to generate 150kg of downforce.
-True to Lotus form, little carbon-fibre has been spared to build the Exige Sport 410, so it weighs-in as the lightest V6 Exige to date at 1,054kg (dry).
-Keeping the mass in check is the same suspension setup from the 430 Cup, comprising three-way adjustable nitron dampers and Eibach anti-rolls bars, at both ends.
+Further aero-based addenda, including the front splitter, rear-wing and aluminium diffuser combine to generate 150kg of downforce.
+True to Lotus form, little carbon fibre has been spared to build the Exige Sport 410, so it weighs in as the lightest V6 Exige to date at 1,054kg (dry).
+Keeping the mass in check is the same suspension setup from the 430 Cup, comprising three-way adjustable Nitron dampers and Eibach anti-roll bars, at both ends.